Cover photo for Rolland W. Hurst's Obituary

 “Well, hello there!”
 Woody would greet people in his deep, rich bass-baritone voice.
 Since we know God has a sense of humor, one wonders if perhaps when he was welcomed to heaven on January 16, 2023, Jesus exclaimed, “Well, hello there!” just to see his reaction?!

 Woody was born to Alfred and Ruth Hurst on August 24, 1932, in Burlington, NC.
 He and his older brother Jim spent their childhood in Chattanooga, TN.
 His father was a pastor from a long line of circuit riders and preachers in the South, and his mother, a skilled musician and loving homemaker.
 His first school, Missionary Ridge Elementary, was on a hill, so daily hikes gave him time to talk to God and develop a strong dependence on Him, not to mention, healthy lungs!
 It’s no wonder Woody could sustain a note for miles!
-He learned to play piano, violin, and trombone, and guitar.
-From an early age, music was woven into his soul.

 A devoted student, Woody attended Alice Deal Junior High School and Woodrow Wilson High School in Washington D.C. and was active in sports, music, and ministry.
 He was elected to the National Honor Society and graduated Salutatorian.
 He dedicated his life to full-time Christian service and planned to become an engineer and missionary to China.